Unique Play of Nature

 The mountain massif of Ucka, also the highest peak in Istria, was proclaimed a nature park, since it is the natural environment of several protected plant and animal species.

 There are five botanical nature sights, mostly centuries-old trees, one zoological nature sight - Pincinova Cave, three geomorphologic - Markova Cave, Podbaredine Cave and Vela Draga below Ucka, and one geological nature sight - Fantazija Quarry.
-Along with the line of cypresses at the Rovinj cemetery, the park in Nedescina is also considered a monument of park architecture.
+Along with the line of cypresses at the Rovinj-Rovigno cemetery, the park in Nedescina is also considered a monument of park architecture.